RockyHong/OopsTab/README.md

 6. Click "Load unpacked" and select the unzipped folder
 7. OopsTab is now installed and ready to use!

+## Documentation

+Visit our [documentation site](https://rockyhong.github.io/OopsTab/) for more detailed information about features and usage.

+For local development of the documentation site, see the [docs/README.md](docs/README.md) file.

 ## Development

 ### How to Clone